-- Benefit from individual learning and training opportunities. - Participate in training workshops organized by the ILO and/or other international organizations. - Interact with ILO constituents, other UN agencies, NGOs and other development partners working on the promotion of skill development and decent work for those affected by crisis migration.
+- Benefit from individual learning and training opportunities. - Participate in training workshops organized by the ILO and/or other international organizations. - Interact with ILO constituents, other UN agencies, NGOs and other development partners working on the promotion of skill development and decent work for those affected by crisis and forced displacement.